bitberi/Nibiru-Guide/README.md

+# Nibiru Developer's Guide

-# Nibitu-Guide
+# Outline
-Nibitu Blockchain Guide
+Quick start guide for deploying and executing contract on Nibiru Blockchain